krgamestudios/Toy/deep-dive/developing-toy.md

 * TOY_VERSION_PATCH
 * TOY_VERSION_BUILD

 The first three are single unsigned bytes, embedded at the beginning of the bytecode in sequence.
 These represent the major, minor and patch versions of the language.
-The fourth value is a null-terminated c-string of unspecified data, which is *intended* but not required to specify the time that the langauge's compiler was itself compiled.
+The fourth value is a null-terminated c-string of unspecified data, which is *intended* but not required to specify the time that the language's compiler was itself compiled.
 The build string can hold arbitrary data, such as the current maintainer's name, current fork of the language, or other versioning info.

 There are some strict rules when interpreting these values (mimicking, but not conforming to [semver.org](https://semver.org/)):